President George Washington set a precedent of non-intervention in European affairs, a trend that lasted into the 20th century.

 After having freed themselves from the British monarchy, the American founders believed that the best way to preserve individual freedom was to limit and decentralize the new national government.
 At the Constitutional Convention of 1787, most delegates agreed that the federal government should not have the exclusive authority to interpret the new Constitution because it would routinely interpret the document in its own favor, thus expanding and centralizing power over time.
 The states had to have redress against federal attempts to consolidate power.

-The federal power grab that most state delegates feared was realized in 1798 with the passage of the Alien and Sedition Acts.
+The federal power grab that most state delegates feared came true in 1798 with the passage of the Alien and Sedition Acts.
 These laws limited the rights of foreigners and curtailed political opposition by prohibiting government criticism.

-The acts were a blatant violation of the First Amendment guaranteeing freedom of speech and the press.
-Since the Federalists controlled the government, the opposition Republicans were targeted for prosecution under the new laws; at least 21 Republican newspaper editors were arrested and their papers were suppressed.
+The acts blatantly violated the First Amendment guaranteeing freedom of speech and the press.
+Since the Federalists controlled the government, they targeted their Democratic-Republican opponents for prosecution under the new laws; authorities arrested at least 21 Democratic-Republican newspaper editors and suppressed their papers.
 A man expressing the fond wish that the presidential saluting cannon would “hit (President John) Adams in the ass” was fined $100.
-Many Republicans, including Vice President Thomas Jefferson and James Madison, feared that government officials were tampering with their mail.
+Many Democratic-Republicans, including Vice President Thomas Jefferson and James Madison, feared that government officials were tampering with their mail.

 This marked the first U.S. crisis regarding civil liberties, and they prompted widespread outrage.
 In response, Jefferson and Madison wrote protests arguing that the Alien and Sedition Acts were not only unconstitutional, but that they should not be enforced by state governments.
 This marked the first application of states’ rights in U.S. history.